fiduh/3-Tier-WebApp-Security-and-Connectivity/README.md

 ### WAF components:

-### ACM
+### AWS ACM - Provisions, manages, and deploys public/private SSL/TLS Certificates

-### ALB
+### AWS ALB - Distributes incoming traffic across multiple targets, such as EC2 instances.

-Create an application load balancer
+### Create an application load balancer

-Create a target group that should consist of the EC2 webservers, so the ALB can route traffic to them.
+### Create a target group that should consist of the EC2 webservers, so the ALB can route traffic to them.